-With an estimate of 40 million chronic wounds worldwide *26, chronic wounds represent a silent epidemic that affects a large fraction of the world population and poses a major threat to the public health and economy.
-In developed countries, it has been estimated that 1 to 2% of the population will experience a chronic wound during their lifetime. *9, 10 In the United States alone, chronic wounds affect 6.5 million patients. *11 In the Scandinavian countries, the associated costs account for 2–4% of the total health care expenses.*12 The burden of treating chronic wounds is growing rapidly due to increasing health care costs, an aging population and, in the United States and beyond, a sharp rise in the incidence of diabetes and obesity worldwide.
-It is claimed that an excess of US$25 billion is spent annually on treatments of chronic wounds. *9
+There are an estimated 40 million chronic wounds worldwide *26.
+These represent a silent epidemic affecting a large share of the world population and pose a major threat to public health and economy.
+In developed countries, it is estimated that 1–2% of the population will experience a chronic wound during their lifetime. *9, 10 Chronic wounds affect 6.5 million patients in the United States alone. *11 In the Scandinavian countries, costs associated with chronic wounds account for 2–4% of the total healthcare expenses.*12 The burden of treating chronic wounds is rapidly increasing due to rising healthcare costs, an ageing population and a sharp rise in the prevalence of diabetes and obesity in both the United States and the rest of the world.
+It is claimed that an excess of USD 25 billion is spent annually on the treatment of chronic wounds. *9

-The major types of chronic wounds include venous leg ulcers, diabetic foot ulcers, and pressure ulcers.
-Chronic wounds fail to proceed through the normal phases of wound healing in an orderly and timely manner.
-Chronic wounds affect a large percentage of the population, particularly in western communities, and are a significant socio-economic burden encompassing hospitalization, patient suffering, loss of employment, reduced quality of life, and early death.
-This situation is further enhanced by the worldwide increase in metabolic diseases, such as diabetes and obesity, and ageing populations.
-Chronic leg and foot ulcers last on average 12 to 13 months, recur in up to 60% to 70% of patients, can lead to loss of function and decreased quality of life, and are a signiﬁcant cause of morbidity. *8
+Major types of chronic wounds include venous leg ulcers, diabetic foot ulcers, and pressure ulcers.
+Chronic wounds fail to proceed through the normal phases of wound healing in a timely and orderly manner.
+Chronic wounds affect a large share of the population, particularly in Western communities, and post a significant socioeconomic burden, including hospitalisation, patient suffering, loss of employment, reduced quality of life, and early death.
+The average duration of chronic leg and foot ulcers is 12–13 months.
+These recur in up to 60% to 70% of patients and can lead to loss of function and decreased quality of life.
+They are also a signiﬁcant cause of morbidity. *8

-Biofilm infections are common in chronic wounds and increase disease severity by stimulating chronic inflammation at the wound site (REF).
-Current treatments with antibiotics are not effective against biofilms and contribute to the development and spread of antibiotic resistant microorganisms.
-Novel antimicrobial agents targeting biofilms in wounds are highly needed to eliminate wound infections and restore normal wound healing (REF).
+Biofilm infections are common in chronic wounds and increase disease severity by stimulating chronic inflammation at the wound site *1, 5.
+Current treatments with antibiotics are ineffective against biofilms and contribute to the development and spread of antibiotic resistant microorganisms.
+Novel antimicrobial agents targeting biofilms in wounds are acutely needed to eliminate wound infections and restore normal wound healing *1, 8.